WWambui/100_days_python/README.md

 3.Offers versatile opportunities in web development, games, data science

 **Day 2**

 Introdued input() function and variables
 Created an interactive code that takes user input.

+**Day 3**

+With the powers of concatenation I made a whacky recipe maker 🥓🍝🥑 !